KaratziasK/File-Reading-Performance-Comparison/README.md

 - `read.c`: Implements file reading using the `read` system call.

 ### Compilation

-To compile the programs, use the following commands:
+To compile the programs, ensure you have a C compiler like gcc installed on your system.
+You can then use the following commands:

 ```sh
 gcc -o fread fread.c